 The way the disease changes and gets worse is different for each of the three types of MS:

 - Relapsing-remitting MS: People with this type have attacks when their symptoms get worse, called relapses, followed by full, partial, or no recovery.
 These flares seem to change over several days to weeks.
 Recovery from an attack takes weeks, sometimes months, but symptoms don’t get worse during this time.
 Most people have this type when they’re first diagnosed with MS.

 - Primary-progressive MS: In this type, symptoms gradually get worse without any obvious relapses or remissions.
-About 15% of all people with MS have this form, but it’s most common type for people diagnosed after age 40.
+About 15% of all people with MS have this form, but it’s the most common type for people diagnosed after age 40.

 What Is a True Relapse of Multiple Sclerosis?

 An MS relapse starts when nerves in the brain and spinal cord get inflamed (swollen or irritated).
 Then, those nerves lose the coating, called myelin, that surrounds and protects them.
 A plaque forms around them instead.

 A plaque in the brain or spinal cord changes the electrical signals that zip up and down nerves.
 They can get slower, distorted, or stop altogether.
 Those signal changes cause the symptoms of MS. One example of an MS flare is optic neuritis, inflammation of the nerve that connects the eye and the brain, which makes it harder to see.

 Flares can be mild and not cause major problems, or they can severely affect your day-to-day life.
 They usually last from a few days to several weeks, though some can stick around for months.